jankrepl/jankrepl.github.io/_posts/2018-06-30-symbolic-regression.md

 Each tree can be assigned a fitness score based on regression metrics like mean squared error or mean absolute error.
 With GP one also needs to decide on how to perform  crossover and mutation.
 There are a couple of different ways how to do this but let us just describe the simple approach for both of them.

 With mutation, the simplest procedure is a so called point mutation.
-Ranom nodes of the tree are selected and changed.
+Random nodes of the tree are selected and changed.
 One needs to be careful about the node type since a node can represent different operations (unary, binary,...).

 ![test]({{ "/assets/images/symbolic_regression/mutation.png" | absolute_url }})